 The heart of Obamacare is insurance regulation.

 Insurance Industry Reforms

 Many insurance reforms were designed to put an end to insurance company practices that hurt customers.
-After September 2010, insurers:
+Now, insurers:

 - Must spend at least 80% of the premiums they collect on their customers’ health care.
 Insurance companies offering policies to large employers must spend 85% of collected premiums on health care.

 - Must send rebates to customers if they spend less than the required percentage of premiums on health care.

 - Cannot rescind a customer’s coverage unless the customer submitted fraudulent information or intentionally misrepresented a material fact.